avf/mobile-app-dev/exercises/login-screen-exercise.md

 ### Implement the login action

-- Use the Swift `guard` statement to implement client-side validation of login data.
+- Use the Swift `guard` statement (you can read up on it [here](https://learnappmaking.com/swift-guard-let-statement-how-to/)) to implement client-side validation of login data.
 No need to verify the email address, for this exercise, it's enough to make sure that the text in the textfield is a non-empty string.
 If any of the textFields is empty, add some kind of indication that something is missing.
 For example, you could add another `UILabel` to the layout that has its `isHidden` property set to `true` and only appears after the verification fails.
 Or you could present a `UIAlertController` that contains an error message.
 - For now, we won't actually be doing a real login to a webservice yet.
 Instead, simply check if the email and password match a hardcoded email/password combo.
 - To simulate the asynchronous nature of the login, use the following code snippet:
 ```